 Kapha, connected to earth and water, provides structure and stability to the body.
 An imbalance in Kapha can result in lethargy, weight gain, and congestion.

-This knowledge allows you to make informed decisions about your diet, exercise, and stress management practices, aligning specific practices of your lifestyle with specific practices of the Ayurvedic practices and principles.
+This knowledge allows you to make informed decisions about your diet, exercise, and stress management practices, aligning specific practices of your lifestyle with specific practices of Ayurvedic practices and principles.

 Health and wellness are deeply personal, and by understanding and balancing your doshas, you can experience a more harmonious and healthy life.